Writing-for-me/test/otherthing.md

 New Yorker writer Mark Singer’s warning that Trump is a ‘potential threat to America’s standing as a rational guardian of the world order.’
 If

+In, 'On the Correct Handling of Contradictions Among the People' Mao puts forward a method by which it is possible to handle contradictions among the people so as to avoid both a bureaucratic and a repressive surpression of the democratic rights of the people: 'The only way to settle questions of an ideological  nature or controversial issues among the people is by the democratic method, the method of discussion, criticism, persuasion and education, and not by the method of coercion or repression.'
+Mao's words stand in sharp contrast to the the dominate anti-communist narrative, repeated by Fan, that the dictatorship of proletariat in China was a repressive system that served a small group of elites and silenced all dissent.
+Rather than labeling a small 'in group' as 'the people' and using the repressive apparatus to crush any and all opposition to their interests, Mao spoke of the need to understand the complexities of contradictions among the vast majority of people in China, and to handle these contradictions, which included dissenting views, with care so as to prevent the becoming antagonistic of non-antagonistic contradictions.
+As Mao puts it, 'In ordinary circumstances, contradictions among the people are not antagonistic.
+But if they are not handled properly, or if we relax our vigiliance and lower our guard, antagonism my arise.'
+Concretely, this means avoiding the 'Left' deviation of mistaking 'certain contradictions among the people for contradictions with the enemy'.

+[This section needs to be put somehwere else in the paper or generally reorganized]

+metaphor for the
+nature of antagonistic contradictions: 'Before it explodes, a bomb is a single entity in which opposites coexist in given conditions.
+The explosion takes place only when a new condition, ignition, is present.
+An analogous situation arises in all those natural phenomena which finally assume the form of open conflict to resolve old contradictions and produce new things.'

+'In human history, antagonism between classes exists as a particular manifestation of the struggle of opposites.
+Consider the contradiction between the exploiting and the exploited classes.
+Such contradictory classes coexist for a long time in the same society, be it slave society, feudal society or capitalist society, and they struggle with each other; but it is not until the contradiction between the two classes develops to a certain stage that it assumes the form of open antagonism and develops into revolution.
+The same holds for the transformation of peace into war in class society.

+Before it explodes, a bomb is a single entity in which opposites coexist in given conditions.
+The explosion takes place only when a new condition, ignition, is present.
+An analogous situation arises in all those natural phenomena which finally assume the form of open conflict to resolve old contradictions and produce new things. '

+During this
+period the Chinese Communist Party had allied with the Guomindang (GMD- Chinese Nationalist Party) in a United Front against the Japanese imperialist invasion of northern China.
+In these speeches Mao elaborated on the basis for allying with the GMD and understanding that, given the Japanese invasion, the GMD could be considered a tenative 'friend'.
+At the time Mao explained the basis for this unity: 'In the present period of the anti-Japanese war, the Kuomintang stands in contradiction to Japanese imperialism and wants co-operation with the Communist Party, without however relaxing its struggle against the Communist Party and the people or its oppression of them.
+As for the Communist Party, it has always, in every period, stood with the great masses of the people against imperialism and feudalism, but in the present period of the anti-Japanese war, it has adopted a moderate policy towards the Kuomintang and the domestic feudal forces because the Kuomintang has pressed itself in favour of resisting Japan.'
+Thus, through a certain handling of

+guomindang

 [Maybe this is the place to discuss the question of reflection of contradictions] The entirety of Fan’s argument rests on this point: that there is no such